ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 **Usage**

-If the setting is set to `0`, the table function does not make Nullable columns and insert default values instead of NULL.
+If the setting is set to `0`, the table function does not make Nullable columns and inserts default values instead of NULL.
 This is also applicable for NULL values inside arrays.